 Credits: 17, completed with minimum grades of C

-The disability science minor provides a basic scientific foundation to understand the impact of disability on physical and psychosocial health.
+Provides a basic scientific foundation to understand the impact of disability on physical and psychosocial health.

 All credits toward the minor must be completed at the 3000/4000-level.
 As long as the program director approves, the student can use up to three credits of relevant 3000-level or higher transfer coursework or electives outside the health science program to fulfill elective credits.
 Lower-division transfer credit is not accepted.